semgrep/semgrep-docs/docs/deployment/add-semgrep-other-ci.md

 - Optionally, you have [set up SSO](/deployment/sso).
 :::

-This guide walks you through creating a Semgrep job for CI providers for which Semgrep Cloud Platform has no explicit guidance.
-See [<i class="fa-regular fa-file-lines"></i> Add Semgrep to CI](/deployment/add-semgrep-to-ci/) for CI providers such as GitHub Actions and Jenkins.
+This guide walks you through creating a Semgrep job for CI providers for which Semgrep Cloud Platform (SCP) has no explicit guidance.
+Without explicit guidance, you must manually make a CI configuration file yourself.

+Check [<i class="fa-regular fa-file-lines"></i> Add Semgrep to CI](/deployment/add-semgrep-to-ci/) first to ensure that this guide applies to your CI provider.

 Skip this guide if you have already configured a CI job.

-This guide is known to work with the following CI providers:
+The steps provided here are known to work with the following CI providers:

 * AppVeyor
 * Bamboo